 We’ve instilled an air of healthy competition, and accountability and proactivity soon follow.
 Those efforts should be celebrated.
 The importance of recognition from leadership, as well as peer-to-peer recognition cannot be overstated.
 However, praise can definitely be overdone.
 It loses its meaning and importance when offered too regularly.
 A successful learning and coaching culture focuses on what sellers are doing right and where they are strong before moving on to areas of improvement.

-Funnel Clarity provides sales coaching for individuals and teams, ensuring the process of transparency, accountability and continuous improvement become a part of your company’s sales culture.
+Funnel Clarity provides sales coaching for individuals and teams, ensuring the process of transparency, accountability, and continuous improvement becomes a part of your company’s sales culture.
 Reach out today to schedule a free conversation to discuss your sales culture.

 Jill Ulvestad is the founder of Funnel Clarity.
 Jill applies her expertise in driving sales performance and results, developing sales strategy and streamlining skills development to the Funnel Clarity team.
 With nearly 20 years of business development and consulting experience, Jill provides valued sales performance insight to her roles as co-founder and managing partner of Funnel Clarity.
 Previously, Jill spent 8 years with the sales performance firm Huthwaite where she served as the Vice President of Sales.
 She most recently was co-founder of Business Performance Partners, a sales and strategy consulting firm and led the coaching practice.